thosgood/this-weeks-finds/markdown/101-151/week105.md

 π~7~(O(∞)) is about DIMENSION and the OCTONIONS

 Now this is pretty weird.
-It\'s not so surprising that reflections and the real numbers are related: after all, the only \"rotations\" in the real line are the reflections.
-That\'s sort of what 1 and -1 are all about.
-It\'s also not so surprising that rotations by 360 degrees are related to the complex numbers.
-That\'s sort of what the unit circle is all about.
-While far more subtle, it\'s also not so surprising that topological field theory in 4 dimensions is related to the quaternions.
+It's not so surprising that reflections and the real numbers are related: after all, the only "rotations" in the real line are the reflections.
+That's sort of what 1 and -1 are all about.
+It's also not so surprising that rotations by 360 degrees are related to the complex numbers.
+That's sort of what the unit circle is all about.
+While far more subtle, it's also not so surprising that topological field theory in 4 dimensions is related to the quaternions.
-The shocking part is that something so basic-sounding as \"dimension\" should be related to something so erudite-sounding as the \"octonions\"!
+The shocking part is that something so basic-sounding as "dimension" should be related to something so erudite-sounding as the "octonions"!

 But this is what Bott periodicity does, somehow: it wraps things around so the most complicated thing is also the least complicated.

-That\'s more or less the end of what I have to say, except for some references and some remarks of a more technical nature.
+That's more or less the end of what I have to say, except for some references and some remarks of a more technical nature.

 Bott periodicity for O(∞) was first proved by Raoul Bott in 1959.
 Bott